eikehmueller/ma32070/lectures/Notes.md

 * rank 2 tensors are $n\times m$ **matrices** $A\in \mathbb{R}^{n\times m}$ with elements $A_{ij}$ for $0\le i<n$ and $0\le j <m$.
 The shape is the tuple $[n,m]$, where $n$ is the number of rows and $m$ is the number of columns of the matrix.

 ### Tensors in numpy
-In numpy, tensors are represented by multidimensional arrays of type [`np.ndarray(...,dtype=float)`](https://numpy.org/devdocs/reference/generated/numpy.ndarray.html).
+In numpy, (real-valued) tensors are represented by multidimensional arrays of type [`np.ndarray(...,dtype=float)`](https://numpy.org/devdocs/reference/generated/numpy.ndarray.html).
 For example, we can create a rank 3 tensor of shape $[2,3,4]$ with only zero entries like this:

 ```Python
 T = np.zeros(shape=[2,3,4],dtype=float)